We envision a future where Resynergi AMP Modules tackle plastic waste in the world's most challenging environments.

 CTO and Head Chemist

-Sasha leads the engineering team focused on the chemical makeup of feedstocks and outputs, including process development and new technology integration.
-His study of pyrolysis and degradation of various plastics informs his work today and continues to drive his published environmental and scientific research.
+Sasha leads the engineering team focused on the chemical makeup of feedstocks and products, catalysis, process engineering and new technology integration.
+His study of pyrolysis and degradation of various plastics informs his work today and continues to drive his pursuit of environmental and scientific progress.

 Roger Ruan, Ph.D.